 I went on a few tours with Buenos Aires Free Walks.
 One tour (free; guides work for tips) wove through San Nicolás and Monserrat, where we stopped by government buildings such as Congreso and Casa Rosada.

 I took another tour (also free; tip the guides) through the neighborhoods of Recoleta and Retiro.
 If we’re making comparisons to NYC, Recoleta might be the equivalent of the Upper East Side.
 One of the major attractions in the neighborhood is the cemetery, where many of Argentina’s rich and famous are interred.
-The tour ended at the cemetery, and I walked through it by myself, hoping to find Eva Perón’s grave.
+The tour ended at the cemetery, and I walked through it by myself, with the goal of finding Eva Perón’s grave.
 After futilely weaving through the maze of tombs for half an hour, I realized it might not have been the brightest idea to tour the cemetery without a map.
-Since it was summer, it was blazingly hot and sunny, so I tried to find shade among the graves and tombstones (I was unsuccessful).
+Since it was summer, it was blazingly hot and sunny, so I tried to find shade among the graves and tombstones.
+(I was unsuccessful.)

 By pure happenstance, I finally found a group of tourists clustered around Perón’s grave.

 El Ateneo Grand Splendid, a theater converted into a bookstore, is another popular attraction in Recoleta.

 Floralis Genérica is a sculpture in Recoleta that’s featured in many Buenos Aires postcards and travel brochures.

 I visited Museo Nacional de Bellas Artes and MALBA, a couple of art museums.
 TBH, I don’t remember much from Bellas Artes.
 MALBA was more memorable for me (art by Kahlo, Rivera, and Botero; an exhibit featuring poetry by marginalized writers).
 I think propaganda art is fascinating, so I spent the most time at a propaganda exhibit at MALBA.